-Six-monthly dental check-ups have been customary in the General Dental Service (GDS) in the United Kingdom since the inception of the NHS.
+Six-monthly dental check-ups have been customary in the General Dental Service in the UK since the inception of the NHS.
 In recent years there has been significant debate over the timing of recall intervals for dental check-ups, and this has coincided with a move towards making NHS dental services in England and Wales more oriented to prevention and more clinically effective in meeting patients' needs.

-After an agreed interval, the patient will return for an oral health review (OHR), during which the histories and examination will be updated and any changes in risk factors noted.
+After an agreed interval, the patient will return for an oral health review, during which the histories and examination will be updated and any changes in risk factors noted.
 The dental team will also assess the effectiveness of the treatment and preventive advice provided previously, and will give more advice as necessary.
-The patient and dentist will discuss the findings of the review and agree the next, refined, personalised care plan and a specific 'destination' for this new journey of care (see Appendix D).
+The patient and dentist will discuss the findings of the review and agree the next, refined, personalised care plan and a specific 'destination' for this new journey of care.

 The purpose of this guideline is to help clinicians assign recall intervals between oral health reviews that are appropriate to the needs of individual patients.
 The recommendations apply to patients of all ages (both dentate and edentulous) receiving primary care from NHS dental staff in England and Wales.
 The guideline takes into account the potential of the patient and the dental team to improve or maintain the patient's quality of life and to reduce morbidity associated with oral and dental disease.

 The recommendations take account of the impact of dental checks on: patients' wellbeing, general health and preventive habits; caries incidence and avoiding restorations; periodontal health and avoiding tooth loss; and avoiding pain and anxiety.

 This guideline does not cover:

 recall intervals for scale and polish treatments

 intervals between examinations that are not routine dental recalls; that is, intervals between examinations relating to ongoing courses of treatment